-The purpose of the Classified Hiring Prioritization Committee is to review classified personnel requests made during the Program Review process.
-Classified Personnel requests submitted during the Program Review process are vetted by the CHP committee based on the rubric and ranked.
-The list is then submitted to President's Cabinet as recommendation.
-When new funding is received or reorganization of functions occurs, the CHP list is referred to for placement.
-In 2017-2018, 34 positions were requested and await funding.
+The purpose of the Classified Hiring Prioritization Committee is to review classified professional requests made during the Program Review process.
+The submitted requests are vetted by the CHP committee based on an established rubric and ranked.
+The list is then forwarded to President's Cabinet as recommendation.
+When new funding is received or re-organization of functions occurs, the CHP list is referred to for placement.